sungsoo-ahn/2025/_posts/2025-11-22-perpetual-text.md

 - If no max_token parameter is set, then the model continues generating tokens until it outputs the <EOS> token, indicating that it should stop.
 - Training with <EOS> Tokens: During training, models are exposed to sequences that conclude with a special end-of-sequence token, often denoted as <EOS> (ref: llama 2 paper) or <|eot_id|> (ref: llama 3 paper).
 This token signifies the completion of a coherent piece of text.
 - Learned Termination Behavior: Through exposure to these tokens, the model learns to predict an <EOS> token when it determines that a logical conclusion has been reached in the context of the generated text.

+### Probability Distribution and Sampling Methods:
+- Next Token Prediction: At each generation step, the model computes a probability distribution over the vocabulary for the next token, conditioned on all previously generated tokens.
+- Likelihood of <EOS> Token: The probability assigned to the <EOS> token depends on the context.
+If the model assesses that the generated content forms a complete thought or sentence, it increases the probability of selecting <EOS>.
+- Sampling Strategies: The choice of sampling method (e.g., greedy search, beam search, top-k sampling, nucleus sampling) can affect when the <EOS> token is selected.
+Some methods may favor high-probability tokens, potentially leading to earlier termination.

+When no explicit maximum token limit is set, the stopping point relies heavily on the model's ability to predict when a piece of text should logically end.
+As previous work (Xiong et al., 2024; Fu et al., 2024) has shown models often “cap” their output lengths based on the upper limits present in their SFT datasets, even if they were exposed to longer sequences during pre-training.
+The model's training data plays a crucial role here; if it includes diverse examples of text lengths and proper use of <EOS> tokens in the retraining process, the model is better equipped to determine appropriate stopping points.

+# Motivating Experiments
+To further explore how these factors influence the model's stopping behavior, we conducted a series of experiments to identify trends that may be causing the convergence to the <EOS> token.

+Our first experiment examines the variance and uncertainty in the “blocks” leading up to the EOS token generation.
+Since the probability of a token can exhibit significant variance, a block-wise trend is analyzed instead of a token-wise trend.
+A block is defined as a group of consecutive tokens within a sequence.
+The average probability of a specific token within each block is then calculated to represent its probability in that block.

+Our second experiment examines the tokens leading up to the <EOS> token.

+### Block-Wise Analysis
+Observation: All four metrics show an increasing probability of EOS token, decreasing information content, decreasing entropy, and decreasing varentropy.

+[image goes here]

+### Token-Wise Analysis

+[image goes here]